Aaloo parantha || Alu Paratha || Potato Flatbread

 - Boil and peel potatoes, mash them properly with a potato masher.
 You can even Grate and then mash the potatoes.

-Pinch a medium ball dough.
+Pinch a medium ball of dough.
 Roll between your palms and lightly flatten it.
-Dust with some flour and roll it to a circle of about 5 to 5.5 inches diameter.
-Place the potato stuffing in the center, keeping about 2 to 2.5 inches space from the sides.
+Dust with some flour and roll it to a circle of about 5 to 5.5 inches in diameter.
+Place the potato stuffing in the centre, keeping about 2 to 2.5 inches of space from the sides.

 - join edges to make a ball.
 The edges have to be joined well, as otherwise there will be gaps while rolling and the filling comes out.

 Sprinkle some flour and roll to about the same size as that of a chapati or roti.
 In case if the filling comes out, then just take a small piece of dough and cover the gap.
 Roll to smoothen out the small piece of dough.
 Try keeping the same thickness throughout while rolling the dough.
 Avoid keeping the edges thick.